 QCI Launches Dedicated Subscription Service for the Dirac-1 Entropy Quantum Computer

-Provides Enterprises with Exclusive, Always Available Access to a Photonic EQC System for Solving Real-World Business Problems

-/EIN News/ -- LEESBURG, Va., Dec.
-19, 2022 (GLOBE NEWSWIRE) -- Quantum Computing Inc. (QCI) (NASDAQ: QUBT), a leader in accessible quantum computing, has launched the Dirac-1™ Dedicated Subscription service, which provides enterprises with limitless access to one of the company’s industry-leading Dirac-1 Entropy Quantum Computing (EQC) systems for their exclusive use.
+LEESBURG, Va., Dec.
+19, 2022 (GLOBE NEWSWIRE) -- Quantum Computing Inc. (QCI) QUBT, a leader in accessible quantum computing, has launched the Dirac-1™ Dedicated Subscription service, which provides enterprises with limitless access to one of the company's industry-leading Dirac-1 Entropy Quantum Computing (EQC) systems for their exclusive use.

 "QCI recently unveiled the Dirac-1 at Quantum World Congress in Washington, D.C., where it was received with significant interest by both commercial and government attendees," stated Robert Liscouski, CEO of QCI.
 "We had a number of conference attendees ask us when they could actually buy the EQC, which was extremely encouraging."